SGaneshreddy/MavenDayToDayCourse/Day2/Day2-Course.md

         1. lifecycle phases along with execution (what is happing in each phase).

-        2. Open the package after the build.
+        2. Open the package after the build. (use 7-zip for easy open the archive).

         3. Repository management.